Preschool Whale Mini Unit {Free Printables}

 We’re heading to warmer weather in a few weeks so we’re covering a few key and fun topics before we depart for Maui: Sea Turtles, Whales and Volcanoes.
-Here is the latest work we’ve done on our whale unit.
+Here is the latest work we’ve done on our preschool whale unit.

-Types of Whales – I printed out these Types of Whales 3 Part Cards and gathered up our Safari Whale Replica Toob to learn new language and do some matching.
+Types of Whales – I printed out these Types of Whales 3 Part Cards and gathered up our Safari Whale Replica Toob new language and do some matching.
 We talked about the relative sizes of whales, what they eat and what parts of the world in which they live.
-We also talked about what whales eat largely depending on whether they fall into the toothed or baleen group.
-Fascinating, really.
-We love to talk about krill!

 Whale Parts of the Body – We took a closer look at the parts of a Humpback Whale’s body and talked about how they are mammals who give birth to babies and whose babies drink milk.